vibeus/vibe-website/content/blog/essential-tools-to-boost-remote-employee-engagement/index.md

 {{< common/srcset "image-3.jpg" "Remote employees have freedom to work where their focus is better." >}}

-## Calendly ****
+## Calendly

-[Calendly](https://calendly.com/) ****is a meeting scheduler that centralizes communication and eliminates back-and-forth emails.
+[Calendly](https://calendly.com/) is a meeting scheduler that centralizes communication and eliminates back-and-forth emails.
 Calendly connects up to six different calendars to verify availability for one-on-one meetings or with larger teams.

 This feature-rich scheduler automates confirmations, reminders, buffers and can even cap the number of meetings held per day.
-You can customize your settings to set limits and restrictions on meetings, hopefully eliminating last minute meetings where you don’t have time to prepare.
+You can customize your settings to set limits and restrictions on meetings, hopefully eliminating last-minute meetings where you don’t have time to prepare.

 ## Proofhub

 [Proofhub](https://www.proofhub.com/features) is a project management software to help you manage remote workers and stay on track.
-It allows your team to ****create discussion threads to keep conversations organized.
+It allows your team to create discussion threads to keep conversations organized.
 You can even mention people to get their attention.

 Proofhub means you can assign tasks and share critical information with the people who need to know.
 By sorting tasks and projects, your team knows what’s important.